Registration should be made on the appropriate form, via the official UKC website and you must be a member of the UKC

 Race exclusion may be imposed for the below reasons:

-- Intentionally reattaching the front fairing after chequered flag
+- Intentionally reattaching the front fairing after the chequered flag

 - Abusive language, behaviour or assault